Eslam-Azabb/Bills/README.md

 #### The website under improvement ( MOVE THEN IMPROVE )
 ---------------------------------------------------------------------------------
 ## Crud System - Bills
 .
-Appliction maded by React Js.
+Appliction made by React Js.

 · Crud System of Bills-System can add bills .